How to Create Student Birthday Postcards in Canva [Video]

 Sending students birthday postcards is something I’ve been doing for years and have posted about several times in the past:

-After ten years of mailing postcards, I’ll admit, I needed a break last year.
+After ten years of mailing postcards, I’ll admit I needed a break last year.
 (While it’s wonderful to do little “extras” for our students, it’s OK to need a break.)
 A year off was just the breather I needed, and I’m excited to do it again this year.

 Part of my excitement is that one of my favorite digital tools, Canva, now offers printing services.
 I wanted to try designing my birthday postcards this year using the new studio logo I had redesigned last year.